mbs-octoml/mbs-tvm-rfcs/rfcs/00xx-let-blocks.md

 Here's how this proposal tackles the 4 issues:
-1. We include `ToANormalForm` (or a less pedantic version which will leave 'small', non-shared sub-expressions in place) as a standard early pass, after which `LetBlocksNode` will be the main node building up function bodies.
-The standard visitors will have overrides for `LetBlocksNode`, `LetBlockNodo` and `LetBindingNode`s.
-In ANF every function can be written as a sequence of let-bindings, with the grouping between `kPure`, `kImpure` and `kLetRec` made explicit by the 'double nesting' of `LetBindingNode`s.
-The only recursion is now on let-bound values, which in ANF should be Relay constructs (calls, conditionals,, etc) with only atomic sub-expressions.
+1. We include `ToANormalForm` (or a less pedantic version which will leave 'small', non-shared sub-expressions in place) as a standard early pass, after which `LetBlockNode` will be the main node building up function bodies.
+The standard visitors will have overrides for `LetBlockNode` and `LetBindingNode`s.
+Visitor recursion is still technically unbounded, but only on:
+    - the nesting of the Relay `MatchNode`, `IfNode` and local `FunctionNode`s (which are hoisted out by lambda-lifting early on anyway).
+    - the interleaving of `kPure`, `kImpure` and `kLetRec` blocks.
 2. Implicit sharing is removed under this proposal.
 3. We make let and let-rec distinguishable by the `LetBlockFlavor`.
 4. We make pure and possibly impure bindings distinguishable by the `LetBlockFlavor`.

 As an example we may have the ANF expression:
 ```